avidbots/flatland/docs/included_plugins/diff_drive.rst

       # ground truth and noisy odometry
       enable_odom_pub: true

-      # optional, defaults to false, enables the advertising and publishing of noisy local
+      # optional, defaults to true, enables the advertising and publishing of noisy local
       # frame velocity
-      enable_twist_pub: false
+      enable_twist_pub: true

       # optional, defaults to [0, 0, 0], corresponds to noise on [x, y, yaw],
       # the variances of gaussian noise to apply to the pose components of the